Q: Tell me your names and majors.

 Q: Tell me more about the discovery process.
 How would someone find the network?

 A: Just like when you’re opening up your laptop at Starbucks and you need to access the Internet, you see a list of SSIDs or network identifiers, like “AT&T.” Ours is going to say “Wireless Art Network” or “click for art.”
 The curious are going to click on it and a window pops up just like at any hotspot, but with an art piece.
 Anything you can experience on the Internet, such as video, html, or web-based platforms, can be experienced through the Wireless Art Network.
 It is all browser-based.
 The difference with this hotspot is there is only one destination.
 You try to go to any other website and you will be redirected to this one page.
 The page states explicitly what is going on.
-It’s meant to peak people’s curiosity but at the same time reassure them that it’s not something malicious.
+It’s meant to pique people’s curiosity but at the same time reassure them that it’s not something malicious.
 Listed on the page are the locations of the other networks.

 Q: How many boxes are there right now and where are they?